leolani/leolani-mmai-parent/README.md

         git submodule update --remote

+To pull the latest changes, you can run:

+        git pull --recurse-submodules

+To push some submodule changes, go to the submodule folder and push like:

+        git push origin HEAD:main

 ## Run the application

 Checkout the repository as described in [Check-out](#check-out).
 Then go to the repository root, build the project,